brodieG/r2c/README.md

 # r2c - Fast Iterated Statistic Computation in R

 **Proof of Concept**.
 Lightly tested, experimental, and incomplete.
-The interface will change substantially over the next few iterations.
+The interface will change substantially over the next few iterations (even parts not explicitly documented as subject to change).

 Compiles a selected subset of R into native instructions so that expressions using only that subset can be executed repeatedly on varying data without